 While living on campus, it is essential that individuals respect the rights of their fellow residents, including the right to privacy, property, study, and rest, and have equal opportunity to share facilities common to all.
 Only by respecting others’ rights can you expect to have your own rights respected.

 It follows then, that the spirit of on-campus life is one of mutual respect and cooperation, with each resident having the right and the obligation not only to be responsible but also to remind fellow residents of their responsibilities should their behavior depart from reasonable standards.

-The UM Residence Hall Handbook 2017-2018 contains some guidelines and policies for community living.
+The UM Residence Hall Handbook 2018-2019 PDF contains some guidelines and policies for community living.
 Residents are also bound by the University of Montevallo Student Conduct Code published in the student handbook The Fledgling, and by the laws of the State of Alabama.

 It would be impossible to outline every facet of residence life, therefore a spirit of common courtesy and respect for others should be maintained at all times.